 Because the Hidden Champion category was named by Simon to describe a DACH phenomenon.
 The US procurement and US press do not run a Hidden Champion sort.
 They run a category-leader sort by US category name.
 A firm that is the global niche leader inside a category the US buyer cannot name in English does not appear in the US sort at all.
 The category claim has to be re-anchored in a US-recognised category name before the dominance is even legible.

 Positioning.
 US press picks up firms that show up in a US-named category.
 Without the US category claim, the press has nothing to anchor a story on.
 Forty years of DACH-side coverage does not transfer.
 The fix is not more US PR.
-The fix is the category name the firm anchors in US English.
+The fix is the category name GMA anchors in US English.
 Then the press has somewhere to land the story.

 US named-category sort first.
 Outcome on a US install base second.
 Peer reference inside the US category third.
 Niche dominance is supporting proof, not the opening claim.
-The US buyer needs to know which US category the firm sits in, who else in the US has bought, what the outcome was, and where the warranty stands.
-The DACH dominance, the export share, the multi-decade niche position then read as confirming evidence.
+The US buyer needs to know which US category the company sits in, who else in the US has bought, what the outcome was, and where the warranty stands.
+The DACH dominance, the export share, the multi-decade niche position then land as confirming evidence.